Tuesday, August 12, 2025

 This is not to say that AI-conducted teaching and health care will be sub-standard; Some aspects may be more efficient and faster than they are today.
 The price, however, will be that humans are no longer nurtured and raised by humans, but by machines.

 To be clear, my argument is not that switching humanity to machine nurturing would be bad in some absolute sense.
 That's a matter of opinion.
-I am saying that we should be aware that it's happening, because awareness has been part of our definition of "human."
-We have been aware of things that other animals have not, which is why we've survived and thrived.
+I am saying that we should be aware that it's happening.
+Awareness has been part of our definition of "human," and there are those who don't want that definition changed.

-Again, I'm not arguing that requiring everyone on earth to have an ID number, generated and stored by a private company, to certify that they are human and enroll them in the company run economy is either good or bad (or both).
+Again, I'm not arguing that requiring everyone on earth to have an ID number generated and stored by one private company, to certify that they are human and enroll them in the company run world economy, is either good or bad.
 I'm just saying we should be aware we are doing it and ponder its meaning.
-Of course, if Time is revealing the Orb, a lot of people will know about it and may care, but the topic will soon be forgotten as we are directed back to wars about territory and collapsing social structures as our only topics.
+Of course, if Time is revealing the Orb and its future plans, a lot of people will know about it and may care, but the topic will soon be forgotten as we are distracted by wars that are, ironically, directed largely by AI.

 Altman describes the future he sees: "Technology brought us from the Stone Age to the Agricultural Age and then to the Industrial Age.
 From here, the path to the Intelligence Age is paved with computing energy and human will."
 He apparently thinks the age we're entering should be called the "Intelligence Age."
 I don't know why he thinks that, unless he's only talking about machine intelligence.
 The typical human, with each forward step by AI, will get progressively less intelligent, in the sense of knowing valuable skills.
 As an obvious example, if cars become self-driving, people will forget how to drive.
 The same holds for teaching and being a physician, and for virtually any other current human job you can think of.
 Humanity may become like the children of AI, cared for and protected by an intelligence it created but can no longer understand.

-During a state of war it will be more difficult for us to affect our ongoing evolution.
-Even now, in relative peacetime, we are not organized or encouraged to prioritize discussion of AI.
-An an example, the United Teachers of Los Angeles, to which I belong, which was effective in the 1970's in raising teacher salaries from $30,000 to $70,000, says not a word about automation of teachers.
+In a time of general war it will be more difficult for creative outsiders to affect our ongoing evolution, but even now, in relative peacetime, we are not organized or encouraged to prioritize discussion of the coming world.
+An example is the recent U.S. presidential election.
+In all the debates, speeches and journalists' questions, there was not one reference to humanity's imminent leap into the unkown.
+Another example of non-awareness comes from the United Teachers of Los Angeles, to which I belong.
+UTLA was effective in the 1970's in raising teacher salaries from $30,000 to $70,000, but today it says not a word about the likely automation of teaching.
 What's the difference how much money we make if our jobs are gone?

 Since an AI run civilization seems likely and could possibly be more efficient and less painful than current "civilized" life, one might ask why we should bother to critique it?
 In my case the answer is that during the transition I prefer not to be assaulted by advertising and propaganda, such as Altman's, designed to distract our attention from a full understanding of what is happening.
 I would rather talk openly about the pros and cons, as that will be the only way for people outside the industry and politics to have any influence on the coming evolution.